jbelford/Eolian/README.md

 ## 🚀 Performance Improvements

 Music playback has been greatly optimized over ShuffleBot and songs will transition with less delay.

-## 🚧 Upcoming: Emoji Button Player

-The emoji button player from ShuffleBot will be added in future release

 # 🚧 Tutorial / How to Use